 Avocado Mango Tofu Bowl

-This delicious vegan mango tofu bowl bowl features rice, avocado, mango, edamame and crispy sweet chili tofu.
+This delicious vegan mango tofu bowl features rice, avocado, fresh mango salsa, edamame and crispy sweet chili tofu.

 This restaurant-style bowl is packed with bold flavours.
 Think ginger, garlic, mango, lime, cilantro and jalapeno paired with refreshing veggies like cucumber and radish.